performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Transient Problems with Performance Metric Values
 -------------------------------------------------

-transient problemsSometimes the values for a performance metric as reported by a PCP tool appear to be incorrect.
+Sometimes the values for a performance metric as reported by a PCP tool appear to be incorrect.
 This is typically caused by transient conditions such as metric wraparound or time skew, described below.
 These conditions result from design decisions that are